13-Peripherals

 Applied Engineering’s next version of their plugin-board accelerator, the TransWarp II, did the acceleration using technology licensed from Bits and Pieces.
 This made it unnecessary to use the high-speed RAM used on the original TransWarp.
 Early TransWarp II boards ran at 2.5 MHz; later versions pushed this speed to 3.58 or 7.16 MHz.
 A control panel on the computer was used to change settings on the card, much as the Zip Chip and Rocket Chip used.
 However, when Bits and Pieces lost its court case, Applied Engineering had to also cease sales of the TransWarp II.

 Originally, Zip Technology had promised three different versions of their accelerator: The Zip GS, Zip GS Plus, and Zip GSX.
 The first two were to be simple 65816 replacements, just as the older Zip Chip had been a replacement for the 6502 or 65c02 microprocessor on 8-bit Apple II computers.
-However, these chip-based versions never appeared, and the only product they sold was the Zip GSX.
-This card plugged into the 65816 socket on the motherboard after removing the original processor there.
+However, these chip-based versions never appeared; adding the cache and other hardware to a 65816 made it too large to work well in a IIGS, because it blocked access to four slots.
+The product that eventually was released was the Zip GSX card, which had a ribbon cable that plugged into the 65816 socket on the motherboard after removing the original processor.
 As with the TransWarp, there were Classic Desk Accessory and Control Panel connections to change settings for the card.

-(Click here for more information about Zip Technologies and their involvement in the Apple IIc Plus).
+(Click here for more information about Zip Technology and their involvement in the Apple IIc Plus).

 MODEMS